rjpinks/10-logo-maker/README.md

 ## Credits

 Inquirer, and W3 Schools were essential in my creation of this app.
+Shout-out to Pat the TA for helping me with testing.

+## Testing
+The index.test.js file contains six tests that see if the proper information is inserted into objects by the classes.
+This is important bc the objects created by them are used to dynamically insert data into a HTML format that will be used in our .svg file.